chrisgrieser/shimmering-obsidian/docs/Alfred-based Quick Switcher.md

 - `⌃ + ↵`: Copy the [Obsidian-URI to the selected file](https://help.obsidian.md/Advanced+topics/Using+obsidian+URI#Action+`hook-get-address`).
 - `⇧ + ↵`: Browse a list of all links of the selected note (outgoing links, backlinks, external links.)
 See at the [section "Browse Links" below](#browse-links-of-a-note) for further information.
 - Press `⇧` or `⌘ y` to preview the selected note via macOS' Quick Look feature.
 Press `⇧` or `⌘ y` again to close the preview.
 This feature requires [QLMarkdown or Peek](#qlmarkdown-or-peek) being installed.

-- 🆕 Will respect the `Excluded Files` setting from Obsidian (settings → Files & Links → Excluded Files).
+🆕 Will respect the `Excluded Files` setting from Obsidian. (ℹ️ Note that an Obsidian restart is required after changing the `Excluded Files` before Alfred can pick up the changes.)

 ### Smart Queries
 - Add `filename` or `title` to your search query, to display only files and no aliases, folders, or headings.
 For example, `o obsidian filename` will display only notes that have the `obsidian` in their filename.